4.1 The diametric pull towards technology vs. wildness

 …The technium is necessary for human betterment.
 How else are we going to change?
 A special subset of humans will find the constrained choices available in, say, a monastery cell or the tiny opportunities in a hermit’s hut on the edge of a pond or in the deliberately restricted horizon of a wandering guru to be the ideal path to betterment.
 But most humans, at most moments in history, see the accumulating pile of possibilities in a rich civilization as something that makes them better people.
 That’s why we make civilization/technology.
 That’s why we have tools.
 They produce choices, including the choice for good. … We need the full spectrum of choices won by the technium to unleash our own maximum potential.
 (348)

 He even includes text in the technium.
-This is a reference I had a hard time understanding.
+This is a reference I had trouble understanding.
 A book is a kind of technology, the invention of language combined with the printing press.
 The ability to manipulate thought through letters and words, and the technology of pen and pencil to transcribe that thought, is a form of technology.
-Technology gives rise to more opportunities.
+Technology opens more opportunities.
 I might resent the screen, but it has afforded me countless hours of writing time, in which I’ve expanded my mind, found an easy way to organize and edit my thoughts, and composed meaningful stories.

-Yet I still struggle with an internal fight about techno-skepticism.
+Yet I still struggle with an internal fight with techno-skepticism.
 Am I a techno-optimist or a techno-skeptic?
 Cyber-utopian or cyber-dystopian?
 Is it possible to be both at the same time?
-What’s next in the cycle of the internet—after the honeymoon phase and the subsequent disillusionment, will we find a new peak to be optimistic about?
-Is there another cycle outside of optimism, skepticism, and disillusionment that we’ve yet to experience?
+What’s next in the internet cycle–after the honeymoon phase and disillusionment, will we find a new peak to be optimistic about?
+Is there another cycle outside of optimism, skepticism, and disillusionment I haven’t experienced?

 Whatever negatives it has, the Internet has the potential to be leveraged positively for nearly any project.
 The blog has allowed me to write this series, for example.
-What started out as a list of consecutive posts on a topic actually does hold up as a continuous longer work (after a good deal of editing).
-Given my full-time job and family responsibilities, I doubt I could carve the time required to write an entire book from scratch, spending 1-2 years in semi-isolation or waking at dawn each morning to work on a single long document.
+What started out as a list of consecutive posts on a topic actually holds up as continuous long work (after a lot of editing).
+Given my full-time job and family responsibilities, I doubt I could carve out the time required to write an entire book from scratch, spending 1-2 years in semi-isolation or waking up at dawn each morning to work on a single long document.
 But I could write a post every week or two, and another one, and another.
 With each post, I gathered feedback from readers, who helped steer me in the right direction.
-I put one word in front of the other and continued on in this series, uncovering new ideas in books and articles that guided me to more posts.
+I put one word in front of the other and continued this series, uncovering new ideas in books and articles that led me to more posts.

 Eventually, the posts found momentum and the series hit a level of substance that made the effort feel worthwhile.
 If nothing else, the project gave me a task to focus on, not too unlike Csikszentmihalyi’s emphasis on finding flow by immersing yourself in some activity.
-The blog allowed me to decouple a larger project into smaller chunks, and then gather feedback about each chunk.
-The feedback allowed me to constantly course correct, following an agile principle of regular user check-ins.
+The blog allowed me to simplify a complex task by decomposing it into smaller chunks, and then gather feedback about each chunk.
+The feedback provided constant course corrections, allowing for an agile writing style.

-The applications of projects like this series extend far beyond writing projects.
-Any large project that you can chunk into small bites, and then gather feedback with each chunk through a reviewing audience, could benefit from a similar model.
-The genius of the Internet, at least for writing, is that it enables you to chunk lengthy projects into small bites.
+Projects like these have applications far beyond writing projects.
+Any large project that you can chunk into small bites, and then gather feedback on each chunk through a reviewing audience, could benefit from a similar model.

 Back to walking.
 I have not given up on walking.
-Reading Thoreau’s essay “Walking” inspired me to believe there’s something more fundamental to walking than I’d initially realized.
-Something that I felt under the skin but couldn’t quite articulate.
-Thoreau says when he goes out walking, he naturally tends to go west, which is his metaphor for a magnetic pull toward wildness:
+Reading Thoreau’s essay “Walking” inspired me to believe there’s something more fundamental to walking than I’d initially realized—something that I felt under the skin but couldn’t quite articulate.
+Thoreau says that when he goes walking, he naturally tends to go west, which is his metaphor for a magnetic pull toward wildness.
+Thoreau writes:

-Walking is how Thoreau connects with wildness, both the wildness in nature and himself.
+Walking is how Thoreau connects with this wild element.
 When he goes on walks, he doesn’t do so for aerobic exercise.
 Instead, he saunters, like a wandering middle-aged saint with “no particular home, but equally at home everywhere.”
-When he looks around at shopkeepers and others sitting indoors, especially during the light of the day, it perplexes him.
+When he looks around at shopkeepers and others sitting indoors, especially during the light of the day, their sedentary immobility perplexes him.
 He feels restless if he doesn’t walk for four hours a day.
 Thoreau writes: